surfsoft/project-diy-bvm/README.md

 - Six analogue pins 0-5 (which can also be addressed as digital pins)

 Pin assignments are currently as follows:
-- The Adafruit motor shield works over I2C ich has its own dedicated pins
+- The Adafruit motor shield works over I2C which has its own dedicated pins
 - The LCD uses digital pins D2-D5, D11 and D12
 - The two sets of adjustable parameters use pins D6-D10, D13, and D16-D19
 - The controls use analogue pins A0 and A1